Tamara Kater, Executive Director

 comms AT musicnl.ca | 754-2574 ext.
 1

-Talk to Andrea about: newsletter, social media, membership, member benefits.
+Talk to Nathan about: newsletter, social media, membership, member benefits.

 Directors